patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 not bad per se, because my mind jumps on analyzing the task on autopilot, which does neither require discipline nor willpower.
 However, with all those stumbling blocks I'm becoming aware of, I can't start writing code in a carefree manner.
-I'm too worrying about all kinds of possible issues.
+I'm too worried about all kinds of possible issues.

 One issue I frequently have is not of a technical but of a social nature: Even though I have a solution in my mind that makes sense to me, I already anticipate the reaction of the other programmers working on the same code base.
 I had a lot of annoying discussions following the pattern _"Why did you do X and not Y?"_.
-Those discussions revolve sometimes around technical issues, but usually just around personal preferences.
+Those discussions sometimes revolve around technical issues, but usually just around personal preferences.
 While the former discussions are productive and facilitate learning, the latter ones are just annoying.